Grant Applications

 For match in cash, the match amount will go in the line item.
 For match that is in-kind, it will go in the in-kind line item.
 Any items purchased over $5000 will go under Capital Expense.
 For more information on match please see the Grants Manual Ch.
 3 Section 1.
 Match Requirement.

-Q: No one at our agency has been trained in uniform guidance and my agency does not have a policy for this.
-If I don't have this is this going to knock out my application, or can I do some sort of online training pretty quickly?
+Q: No one at our agency has been trained in Uniform Guidance and my agency does not have a policy for this.
+If I don't have this, is this going to knock out my application, or can I do some sort of online training pretty quickly?

 A: While this will not prevent any application from moving forward in the process, if the agency application is funded, training on Uniform Guidance is required within the first 6 months.
+The Department of Justice offers a financial training course on their website.

 Q: Regarding the “Other Grant Funds Table”.
 We are requesting equipment for this VOCA request.
 Are you asking for grants we have received that are not related to our enhancement application?